giorgiop94/digital-garden/_notes/Book - The Listening Society - Hanzi Freinacht.md

 ### You cannot choose not to act
 Non action doesn't exist

-And that leads us to a second, even deeper, belief of the liberal innocent: That you can choose not to act, and just be a normal citizen, and that you are thereby innocent.
+And that leads us to a second, even deeper, belief of the liberal innocent: **That you can choose not to act, and just be a normal citizen, and that you are thereby innocent**.
 The belief holds that, if you “don’t want to control others” and “just live your life”, you are innocent; that only the politicians, reformists and dictators bear the true responsibility.
 But you are society as a whole

 ### Acknowledging the Shadow of Idealism